Mayamariaruth/calima/README.md

     * Delete my account

-As a site user I can send a booking request with all my details so that I can book a table with all the necessary details
+As a site user, I can send a booking request with all my details so that I can book a table with all the necessary details

 - Acceptance Criteria
     * Booking request form includes my personal details, time, date and guest options